xiongyu0523/azure-rtos-file-upload/README.md

 ## Known issue and limitation

-1. CA signed certificate is not supported by IoT Hub file upload, so DPS is enabled to auto-register device identity using thumbprint.
+1. To use CA signed certificate, you need a IoT Hub enabled public preview feature.
 2. ASC agent is turned off, otherwise there are MQTT error messages generated, or get a hard fault.